 - Dry trimming: If you’re trimming plants after they’ve been dried, then you’ll be able to hang them from a line or hanger.
 Hanging is preferable as it prevents buds from becoming misshapen and buds tend to dry more evenly.
 To test if plants are ready for trimming, you can try bending a branch.
 If it bends, it needs more drying.
 If it snaps, it is ready for trimming and curing.
 Another method includes use of a water activity meter to determine readiness for cure.
 If the water activity is below 0.6-0.65 Aw, the product is safely dried enough to move on to the curing process.
 A moisture meter can also be used, with flower buds typically less than 13 percent moisture being ready for cure.

 One example he provides is the terpene myrcene (also found in mangos).
 “This begins to volatilize at low temperatures, so in order to maintain aromas and flavors, we must keep the temperature of the drying space low.”

-There’s also a delicate balance when it comes to humidity.
 “Humidity must be carefully monitored, mainly in order to prevent any mold from growing on the plant.
 With that said, we also don't want to over-dry the product where it crumbles to dust,” says Wood.
 Typically, relative humidity levels between 40-60 percent are desired for drying harvested cannabis flower.

 Air movement is important too.
-Wood explains that while the plants are hanging, there is a need for constant fresh air movement.
+Wood explains that while the plants are hanging, there is a need for constant filtered, fresh air movement.
 This air movement should be subtle and not directly blowing on the plants.
 Take care to check filters, dehumidifiers, fans, and air purification systems often for the presence of mold or bacteria.
 Exposing drying plant material to contaminated or dirty air can cause product to fail required safety testing.

 And we shouldn’t forget about lighting.
-“White light will cause the oils of the plants to rapidly degrade and will cause the plant to continue to create chlorophyll.
-Chlorophyll is what helps the plant photosynthesize, so this is unwanted during this process,” notes Wood.
+“Light will cause the oils of the plants to rapidly degrade, so this is unwanted during this process,” notes Wood.

-As for conditions, Tennant suggests 50–60 percent humidity at 55–65 degrees.
+As for conditions, Tennant suggests 50–60 percent humidity at 55–65 degrees Fahrenheit.
 This should help you remove about 80 percent of the moisture.
 Tennant reiterates the importance of darkness, as light can degrade terpenes and cannabinoids.

 Once the initial drying stage is complete, curing can begin.
 This is often described as an artisanal process.
 Indeed, Tennant likens it to dealing with fine wines.
 “They’re all aged a little bit differently.
 Everybody has their process.”

 If there is any sign of mold, the jars should be left open for a few hours.
 An ammonia smell indicates the presence of anaerobic bacteria and is another sign of too much moisture, again requiring vessels to be left open for several hours or longer.
 Product can also be exposed to UV-C light or irradiation to halt microbial growth.
 Checks can usually be made less frequently as curing progresses.